turingschool/backend-curriculum-site/module4/lessons/sql-in-node.md

 # In the Procfile
 web: node server.js
 ```

+Cool.
+The server is up.
+No errors, at least not until we try to use the API.

 Heroku applications don't come with databases by default.
 We'll have to [manually add it to our application](https://devcenter.heroku.com/articles/heroku-postgresql#provisioning-the-add-on):